ehwan/RustyLR/README.md

 - `<ReduceAction>` can be omitted if:
   - `<RuleType>` is not defined
-  - Only one token is holding value in the production rule
+  - Only one token is holding value in the production rule ( Non-terminal symbol with `<RuleType>` defined, or terminal symbols are considered as holding value )

 - `Result<(),Error>` can be returned from `<ReduceAction>`.
   - Returned `Error` will be delivered to the caller of `feed()` function.